2568 Non-Credit Program Coordinator

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree in Business Administration, Accounting or related field is required.
+Education: A Bachelor’s degree in Business Administration, Education, or related field is required.

 Other: The scope of the job requires evening and occasional weekend work.
 Occasional overnight, out-of-town travel is required.

 1. Networks and meets with internal and external constituencies to explain how Missouri State Outreach resources can benefit their organization or group by providing conferencing services, web registration services, marketing support, and programming.